MajliTech/.github/README.md

 - 👋 Hi, I’m @MajliTech
 - 👀 I’m interested in doing programming stuff
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Rust
-- 📫 MajliTech#5332 hello@majlitech.pl
+- 📫 hello@majlitech.pl

 <!---
 MajliTech/MajliTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.